ippontech/blog-usa/posts/go-cli-from-scratch.md

 2. Called()
 3. Run()

-So the full version will look like this:
+The full version will look like this:

 ```go
 // command.go